-Regularly scheduled services are Sunday at 9:00 AM
+Regularly scheduled church services are Saturday evening at 5:30 PM and Sunday at 9:00 AM

 Seasons of The Church